MedPath

 • loss of smell symptom severity score 2 or 3 at screening (Visit 1) and a weekly average severity of greater than 1 in the 7 days before randomization (Visit 2).

 • Participants with a physician diagnosis of asthma based on the Global Initiative for Asthma (GINA) 2020 treated with low, medium or high dose inhaled corticosteroids (ICS) and a second controller (ie, LABA), a third controller is allowed but not mandatory.
-The dose regimen should be stable for at least 1 month before Visit 1 (screening visit) and during the screening and run-in period.
+The dose regimen was to be stable for at least 1 month before Visit 1 (screening visit) and during the screening and run-in period.

 • Asthma Control Questionnaire 5-question version (ACQ-5) score ≥1.5 at Visits 1 or 2.